phoebusliang/ember-table-addon/packaging/README.md

-# Ember Widgets by Addepar Globals Build
+# Ember Table by Addepar Globals Build

 There are some legacy apps which are not in ember-cli or ES6 modules style, and expect some global objects to exist.
 The broccoli build in this file generates